Major Transport Improvements A629 Halifax to Huddersfield

 I'd like to state my opposition to bus stops being removed on Jepson Lane, Elland.
 I'm not sure which ones have been earmarked exactly but all need to stay.
 I live at the very top of Park Ave and already have a walk of 200/250 yards to the nearest bus stop.
 People come from every direction to catch buses on Jepson Lane, some from a much further distance than me so I don't see who is going to benefit from their removal.
 Buses don't stop at both bus stops every time on their journey to Halifax or Huddersfield so I don't see that this extends the journey time unnecessarily.
 Each day there is a massive amount of schoolchildren arriving at both bus stops towards Halifax from Brooksbank School, to remove one of these would cause a bottleneck at one of the stops.
 It can be quite intimidating for members of the public being in the middle of a large group of schoolchildren.
 We should be increasing bus stops not removing them, you are only giving people more reasons to stop catching the bus.

-EllandLass asked about 5 years ago
+EllandLass asked over 5 years ago

 Thanks for your message and suggestion.
 We've proposed the removal of one bus stop on each side of the road to help traffic flow in this congested area of Elland.
 We've captured your concern and we will include in our analysis of this consultation and will keep you up to date with progress on this.